AsteriskAmpersand/Ice-Stable/README.md

   - Element and Status Modifier changed to 1.0x+1.0x+1.0x (was 0.3x per hit).
   - Mount Buildup removed (was 25).

-#### 【 Quality of Life Changes 】 ####
+#### 【 Quality of Life 】 ####
 - Backstep (aka Backhop):
   - During a forward roll, Hunters can now hold a desired direction and queue a directional Backstep before the roll ends.
     - > Previously, early inputs would result in comboing into a backwards Backstep and late inputs would result in comboing into other attacks, leaving only a small 0.250s window that was difficult for Hunters to consistently hit.
 With this change, early inputs are no longer an issue.
   - When starting a Guard, the time available to input a Backstep safely has been increased to 0.417s (up from 0.283s).
     - > This increases the window that Hunters have by 50%, which should greatly increase the reliability of using Backstep right after a guard.
 - Slinger Aim vs Slinger Burst Aim Mode Toggle:
   - The Hunter's current selected mode will now still be retained upon sheathing (previously was resetting to Slinger Aim Mode).

 #### 【 General Changes 】 ####
 Many of the following changes are targeted at one or more of the following goals:
 - Increasing the variety of combos and options available to Hunters.
   - > Less used slashing attacks can now be better combined with existing high damage slashes (Lateral Slash + Return Stroke) to create longer and stronger combos without needing to utilize the weaker Spiral Slash as often.
 In addition, shield attacks can be comfortably used in place of slashes, allowing Hunters to trade only a small amount of damage for added Stun buildup.
 - Reducing the dominance of Perfect Rush.
   - > The changes to Perfect Rush's damage help provide shorter combos (Slash combos, Shield combos, Falling Bash, Helm Breaker) a chance at competing in shorter windows of opportunities, while still maintaining Perfect Rush's advantage of dealing high damage for larger windows.
 In many situations, it can be better to use other options if the Hunter does not have a large enough window to safely perform up to Perfect Rush II.

 - Chop:
   - MV increased to 17 (up from 14).
 - Side Slash:
   - MV increased to 14 (up from 13).
 - Rising Slash:
   - MV increased to 15 (up from 14).
 - Short Shield Bash:
   - MV increased to 15 (up from 6).
 - Shield Attack:
   - MV increased to 20 (up from 8).
 - Shield Bash:
   - MV increased to 20 (up from 16).
 - Hard Bash:
   - MV increased to 36 (up from 31).
 - Perfect Rush I:
   - MV decreased to 40+40+50 (down from 45+45+60).
 - Perfect Rush II:
   - MV increased to 60 (up from 55).
 - Slinger Burst:
   - Now combos into Charged Slash (O on PS, B on XB).
   - > Previously, only Slinger Burst into Perfect Rush I/II provided a strong option for gap closing into medium windows of opportunity (~5 seconds).
 With this addition, Hunters have a new option to trade damage for faster attacks through Falling Bash and Helm Breaker.
 - Clutch Claw Weapon Attack:
   - Final Hit:
     - Partbreak Modifier increased to 2.35x (up from 1.00x).
     - > This change compensates for the first three hits having a Partbreak Modifier of 0.0x.

 ### ──────────【 Dual Blades 】────────── ###